sambuccid/hulipaa/stories/results_all_words_one_file/show_results(also backend).md

 When I click on a result of a page
 I want to see highlighted the smaller word

-### AC3
+### AC3[in progress]
-The search should be case insensitive
+The search should be case insensitive and without accents
-- the results get generated all lower case
+- the results get generated all lower case and without accents String.normalize("NFKD").replace(/[\u0300-\u036f]/g, '')
-- the search transforms letters to lower case before searching
+- the search transforms letters to lower case and without accents before searching
+- when the user clicks on a result, the code transfrom the found text and the searched word before comparing them so it highlights the correct word